zense/IIITB-StudentKit/docs/faq.md

   The first iMTECH batch will pass out in 2017.
 Although, the placements for MTech students have generally been excellent, with a placement record of 100% and an average salary of 10-12lpa.
-For more information:
-  Please visit this link:
+For more info, please visit this link:

   [***http://www.iiitb.ac.in/placements/placements-statistics***](http://www.iiitb.ac.in/placements/placements-statistics)

 7. **Does a 5 year course put me at a disadvantage for pursuing M.S